 Over the years, Energy Fuels has consolidated what we believe are some of the best critical mineral properties in the U.S. We have become a leader in U.S. uranium production thanks to thoughtful strategies designed to boost future production scalability, reduce production costs, increase resource holdings, and provide opportunities for cash-flow diversification.
 Our portfolio is truly unique, featuring more production capacity, licensed mines and processing facilities, and in-ground uranium resources than any other U.S. producer.
 Having this broad asset base allows us to focus on our higher priority projects while maintaining the ability to monetize some or our lower priority projects as opportunities may arise.

-To this end, on February 15, 2023, we announced the successful closing of the sale of our Alta Mesa in situ recovery ("ISR") project, which we acquired in 2016 for approximately \$12.7 million, to enCore Energy Corp. ("enCore") for total consideration of \$120 million, comprised of \$60 million in cash and \$60 million in a secured convertible note bearing interest at a rate of eight percent (8%) per annum, convertible into common shares of enCore at a price of \$2.9103 per share.
-This sale provides us with significant additional cash and working capital, enabling us to focus our full attention on our higher priority uranium and REE projects, while avoiding dilution to you - our shareholders.
+To this end, on February 15, 2023, we announced the successful closing of the sale of our Alta Mesa ISR Project, which we acquired in 2016 for approximately \$12.7 million, to enCore Energy Corp. for total consideration of over \$120 million.
+This sale provided us with significant additional cash and working capital, enabling us to focus our full attention on our higher priority uranium and REE projects while avoiding dilution to you - our shareholders.

-On the REE front, we are pushing ahead in our effort to establish a fully integrated domestic REE supply chain with other industry partners, having hit the ground running when we ramped up to commercial production of a mixed REE carbonate ("RE Carbonate") as a byproduct of our uranium recovery process in 2021.
-This resulted in the production and sale of commercial quantities of RE Carbonate in 2021 and 2022.
-We plan to continue our RE Carbonate sales in 2023 and are currently undertaking enhancements and modifications to existing circuits at the Mill for the planned commercial separation of neodymium-praseodymium ("NdPr") oxide from our RE Carbonate for sale in 2024, while at the same time producing a "heavies" (Sm+) RE Carbonate for sale in 2024.
+On the REE front, we are pushing ahead with our phased-in effort to establish a fully integrated domestic REE supply chain with other industry partners, having hit the ground running when we ramped up to commercial production of a mixed REE carbonate ("RE Carbonate") as a byproduct of our uranium recovery process in 2021.
+This resulted in the production and sale of commercial quantities of RE Carbonate at the Mill, which we have been sending off-site for separation into individual REE oxides.
+We are now very pleased to announce that we have successfully completed construction of a new circuit, which will be commissioned in Q2 2024, and which we expect will allow us to produce separated neodymium/praseodymium ("NdPr") oxides and a "samarium-plus" heavy RE Carbonate at the Mill on a commercial basis, rather than sending RE Carbonate off-site for separation.
+This effort represents the second stage of the fully integrated domestic REE supply chain we are working to establish (collectively referred to as "Phase 1").